ffuf/ffuf/README.md

 - master
    - New
       - New CLI flag: -ac to autocalibrate response size and word filters based on few preset URLs.
+      - New CLI flag: -timeout to specify custom timeouts for all HTTP requests.

    - Changed